Man critically hurt after being hit by car while walking dog in New Jersey

-FAIR LAWN, New Jersey (WABC) -- A man is in critical condition after being struck by a car in New Jersey Wednesday night, and his dog led police to his family, authorities said.
+FAIR LAWN, New Jersey (WABC) -- A man is in critical condition after being struck by a car in New Jersey Wednesday night, and a dog led police to his house to alert his family, authorities said.

 At about 6:30 p.m., officers in Fair Lawn responded to a 911 call of a pedestrian struck by a motor vehicle on Berdan Avenue at Sunnyside Drive.